ansonchf/Xander_Hackathon/README.md

 This Python script is designed to perform various data cleaning operations on a dataset.
 The script is built using the pandas library to read the dataset from various file formats, including CSV, Excel, JSON, HTML, Fixed-wordth format, and API.
 The script also allows the user to perform operations such as removing columns, removing duplicates, filling null values, and removing outliers.

-## Dependencies
+## Libraries
-This script requires the following dependencies:
+This script requires the following libraries:

 - pandas
 - requests
 - matplotlib

-You can install these libraries via pip.

 ## Usage
 1. Clone or download this repository to your local machine.